maguowei/awesome-stars/topics.md

 ## privacy

-- [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [iotexproject/iotex-core](https://github.com/iotexproject/iotex-core) - Official implementation of IoTeX blockchain protocol in Go.
 - [plausible/analytics](https://github.com/plausible/analytics) - Simple, open-source, lightweight (&lt; 1 KB) and privacy-friendly web analytics alternative to Google Analytics.
 - [berty/berty](https://github.com/berty/berty) - Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network